TIBHannover/oersi-frontend/README.md

 ### Elasticsearch:

-Elasticsearch is the search engine and indexes the input it gets from Logstash.
+Elasticsearch is a search engine based on the Lucene library.
+It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents

-##

 ### React JS:

-The WebApp is made with React JS and using ReactSearch to connect to Elasticsearch.
+The WebApp is made with React JS and using ReactiveSearch to connect to Elasticsearch.
 It provides the user interface to make search queries or add items to Elasticsearch.

 ## Available Scripts